 Dignity and Respect

-The Assembly has a long-held ambition to be an organisation that is free from harassment and expects that those who work with, or come into contact with, Assembly Members, the staff they employ or Assembly Commission employees, are treated with dignity and respect.
+We expect that those who work with, or come in to contact with, Assembly Members, the staff they employ or Assembly Commission employees, are treated with dignity and respect.